congca0/congca0.github.io/research.md

 # Research

-I work at the intersection of causal inference, AI, machine learning, and biomedical data science.
-My research develops statistical and computational methods for understanding complex health data and improving clinical decision-making.
+I work on causal inference, AI, and machine learning for biomedical data, with a focus on improving how we understand complex health data and make clinical decisions.

-My research has evolved from machine learning for environmental and population health to causal inference, representation learning, and multimodal methods for biomedical research.

 ---

 ## Causal AI and Clinical Decision-Making

-My current research focuses on causal inference and machine learning for understanding heterogeneity in treatment response and improving individualized clinical decision-making.

-I develop methods for causal effect estimation, causal machine learning, and the integration of rich clinical and biological information into causal analyses.
-I am also interested in emerging applications of AI in clinical and surgical systems.
+I develop causal inference and AI methods for clinical and surgical applications.

 ### Selected Work